tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 ~~~~
 {:#admin-oper-state-tree title="Generic Topology with admin and operational state"}

+Note: It would have been more straightforward to understand that the solution is generic
+if the 'name', 'admin-status' and 'oper-status' leafs were defined
+under a container with a different name than 'te' (e.g., 'state-management') or directly under the parent data node (e.g., network).

-The TE topology data model profile shown in {{admin-oper-state-tree}} is applicable to
+The administrative and operational state management profiled YANG data model shown in {{admin-oper-state-tree}}
-any technology (TE or non-TE) that requires management of the
+does not require the network to be a TE network and, therefore, it could be used as a core network topology model to
-administrative and operational state and administrative names for
-nodes, termination points and links.
+manage the administrative and operational state for nodes, termination points and links as well as the administrative names for networks, nodes, termination points and links.

-## Overlay and Underlay non-TE Topologies {#overlay-underlay}
+## Overlay and Underlay Topologies {#overlay-underlay}

+The navigation of the overlay/underlay relationship for nodes and links is independent from whether the overlay or underlay networks are TE or non-TE.

-The TE Topology model supports the management of overlay/underlay
+The YANG data model defined in {{!RFC8795}} supports the management of overlay/underlay
 relationship for nodes and links, as described in section 5.8 of
 {{!RFC8795}}.
-This solution is generic and does not require the network
-to be a TE network.

-The following TE topology data model profile can be used to manage
+The following profile of the YANG data model defined in {{!RFC8795}} can be used for
-overlay/underlay network data:
+to manage overlay/underlay network data:

 ~~~~
    module: ietf-te-topology